FDio/csit/docs/report/introduction/methodology_hoststack_testing/methodology_tcp_with_iperf3.rst

-is used for measuring the maximum attainable goodput of the VPP Host Stack connection across two instances of VPP running on separate DUT nodes. iperf3 is a popular open source tool for active measurements of the maximum achievable goodput on IP networks.
+is used for measuring the maximum attainable goodput of the VPP Host Stack connection across two instances of VPP running on separate DUT nodes. iperf3 is a popular open source tool for active measurements of the maximum achievable goodput in IP networks.

 Because iperf3 utilizes the POSIX socket interface APIs, the current test configuration utilizes the LD_PRELOAD mechanism in the linux kernel to connect iperf3 to the VPP Host Stack using the VPP Communications Library (VCL) LD_PRELOAD library (libvcl_ldpreload.so).

-In the future, a forked version of iperf3 which has been modified to directly use the VCL application APIs may be added to determine the difference in performance of 'VCL Native' applications versus utilizing LD_PRELOAD which inherently has more overhead and other limitations.
+In future, a forked version of iperf3, modified to directly use the VCL application APIs, may be added.
+This would help determine the difference in performance of 'VCL Native' applications versus utilizing LD_PRELOAD, which inherently has more overhead, beside other limitations.

 The test configuration is as follows: